dask/knit/docs/source/index.rst

 ``knit`` is an easy interface for launching distributed applications with `YARN`_.
 Additionally, it provides many conveniences for Python and other runtime languages.
-Many YARN applications are nothing more than distributed shell commands -- the `Hello World`_ for YARN is running a unix command on several nodes in a cluster.  ``knit`` implements a generalized distrubted shell command and allows users to express commands/applications, as well as desired, resources managed under YARN through Python or directly on the command line.
+Many YARN applications are nothing more than distributed shell commands -- the `Hello World`_ for YARN is running a unix command on several nodes in a cluster.  ``knit`` implements a generalized distrubted shell command and allows users to express commands/applications, as well as desired resources managed under YARN through Python or directly on the command line.

 .. code-block:: python